History of rugby union matches between Fiji and Wales

-They have played each other at five consecutive Rugby World Cups – in 2007, 2011, 2015, 2019 and the 2023 Rugby World Cup.
+Fiji and Wales first met in an international rugby union in 1964.
+Their first Test match was two decades later in 1985.
+They have met over 15 times overall, five of which have been at the Rugby World Cup (RWC), meeting consecutively between 2007 and 2023.

+Of the total matches played, Wales have won on 13 occasions, with Fiji winning two, and one draw between them.

 Wales have won 12 of the 15 matches played, with Fiji winning two, and one draw.
 Fiji's win saw them qualify for the quarter-finals of the 2007 World Cup ahead of Wales, the last time Wales failed to qualify for the knockout stage of the competition.

 Summary

 Note: Summary below reflects test results by both teams.